maread99/beanahead/README.md

 ```
 The above command:
 - Gets the definitions from the file `rx_def.beancount` in the current working directory.
-- For each definition, generates transactions from (and inclusive of) the defintion date through to and, if applicable, inclusive of '2022-12-31'.
+- For each definition, generates transactions from the defintion date through to '2022-12-31' (both inclusive).
 - Adds transactions to the `rx.beancount` ledger.
 - Updates the `rx_def.beancount` file (as [Updating definitions](#updating-definitions)).
 - Verifies that the main ledger, `ledger.beancount`, loads without errors.
 The path to the main ledger is passed as the third positional argument (this ledger should be the main ledger to which the 'insert "rx.beancount"' line was added). `addrx` requires this file only to verify that no errors have arisen as a result of introducing the new transactions to the Regular Expected Transactions Ledger.
   - In the event the main ledger loads with errors then changes made to the definitions file and Regular Expected Transactions Ledger are reverted and advices printed.

 If the command is executed as above with the files in the [examples/defs](./examples/defs) folder then the empty rx ledger there will be populated with transactions.
-The rx ledger would end up as [rx_updated.beancount][rx_def_updated] whilst the definitions file would be updated as [rx_def_updated.beancount][rx_def_updated].
+The rx ledger would end up as [rx_updated.beancount](./examples/defs/rx_updated.beancount) whilst the definitions file would be updated as [rx_def_updated.beancount][rx_def_updated].

-## ad-hoc transactions
+## ad hoc transactions
-Creating ad-hoc expected transactions is as simple as adding transactions to an Expected Transactions Ledger created via `$ beanahead make x <filename>`.
+Creating ad hoc expected transactions is as simple as adding transactions to an Expected Transactions Ledger created via `$ beanahead make x <filename>`.
 The [x.beancount][x_ledger] file offers an example (again, loosely based on selected sampling of beancount's [example.beancount][beancount_example] ledger).

-Jotting down ad-hoc transactions is useful to record transaction details 'in the moment' when you have in mind the 'other-side' postings and maybe know the narration or tag that you might forget by the time you next get round to downloading statements and updating your main ledger.
+Jotting down ad hoc transactions is useful to record transaction details 'in the moment' when you have in mind the 'other-side' postings and maybe know the narration or tag that you might forget by the time you next get round to downloading statements and updating your main ledger.

 Transactions can be listed on the ledger in any order.
-Whenever a transaction on the ledger is reconciled with an incoming transaction (extracted from a statement) the ledger is rewritten and any remaining transactions are reordered.
+Whenever a transaction on the ledger is reconciled with an imported transaction (extracted from a statement) the ledger is rewritten and any remaining transactions are reordered.

 > :warning: Any comments will be lost whenever an Expected Transactions Ledger is rewritten.

 ## Defining the **payee**

-The reconciliation of new transactions with expected transactions ([reconciling](#Reconciling)) can be greatly aided by judiciously naming the expected transactions payee.
+The reconciliation of imported transactions with expected transactions ([reconciling](#Reconciling)) can be greatly aided by judiciously naming the expected transactions payee.

 Beanahead will treat each 'word' defined in the expected payee as a separate string.
 An expected payee will match with the payee of any new transaction that includes **any** of those strings.
 So:
   - Do not include short words that represent common syllables.
     For example, "Top of the World" will match with "The corner shop", "Another Day" and "Super Offers".
   - Use few unambiguous words.
 For example "Top World".
 Even just "Top" might be a better choice.

-You'll get the hang of it.
-And don't worry, the transaction that ends up on your main ledger will have the payee as defined on the statement, not "Top"!
+> :information_source: The transaction that ends up on your main ledger will have the payee as defined on the statement, not "Top"!
 > :information_source: matches are case-insensitive

 ## Reconciling

-The `recon` command provides for reconciling new transactions with expected transactions.
+The `recon` command provides for reconciling imported transactions with expected transactions.

 ```
 $ beanahead recon --help